 “Well, maybe Drag Race is that walrus.”

-At the Rochester Art Center, it took a local fashion lover to put the pieces together.
+At the Rochester Art Center, it took a local fashion lover to put the pieces together for the new show.

 Brian Dukerschein, the exhibit’s co-creator and a board member of the art center, first heard of Utica (both the town and the queen) through Drag Race.
 “To be honest, I didn’t even know the town of Utica existed,” Dukerschein said in an email.
 “I just thought, ‘Oh, cool, a contestant from Minnesota.’”